dennisego1999/wordimg/README.md

 5. Checks whether the install directory is in your `PATH`
 6. Prints instructions if you need to update your `PATH`

+> **Note:** After installation, the cloned repository is no longer needed.
+You can safely delete the folder — the `wordimg` command will continue to work because the executable has been copied to a directory in your PATH.

 The installer **does not automatically modify your shell configuration**, following standard Unix CLI conventions.

 ```bash